Click Here for Frank Campbell's Letters and Reports 1861-1872

-Fort Churchill was the depot for the government issued supplies.
-No farming was yet underway, Campbell and the reservation residents cut and hayed the natural bunch grasses, he mentions 70 tons put up at his own expense the first year, which they were able to trade, along with some grazing privileges to the local ranchers in exchange for beef.
-Catastrophic flooding occured in 1861- '62 destroyed Campbell's and R.A.
-Washington's first crops on the reservation.
+No successful farming was yet underway on the reservation, only natural bunch grasses that Resident Farmer Campbell, Washington and the residents were able to harvest.
+Campbell mentions 70 tons put up at his own expense the first year, which they were able to trade, along with some grazing privileges to the local ranchers in exchange for beef.
+Compounding their hardships catastrophic flooding occured the winter of 1861- '62 which destroyed Campbell's and R.A.
+Washington's first attempts at crops on the reservation.

 Click here for full size image

-Campbell and Washington's hardships were compounded, over the next 3 years the reservation received no farm equipment or government pay for the agency post.
-Despite it all, they kept their friendly alliance, and carried on the business of reservation farming and ranching.
+In 1864 Frank returned to his farmer - agent post at Walker River Reservation, their hardships continuted, for over the next 3 years the reservation received no farm equipment or government pay for the agency post.
+Despite it all, Campbell and Washington kept their friendly alliance, and carried on the business of reservation farming and ranching.

 Governor Nye's Secretary, Orion Clemen's 1863 Letter to Acting Indian Agent Frank Campbell,